SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

 -   CB there was systems governing and de-personalising intercourse
 -   CC french descriptions of relationships were complicated by fantasy and social crititism (and a divine grace argument a la Jansenism)
--   CE European constructions of sex does not manifest in that of the NM tradition

 ### Discussion of Trade

 -   AD **only** after the establishment of flourishing European trading could the Indians use goods as they intended
--   AJ European economic disruption created abundance and created a
-    \"cultural phenomenon\"

 # Claim Synthesis

+### On the culture of sex

+-   CE European constructions of sex does not manifest in that of the NM tradition
+-   CH But, the application of these philosophies were nevertheless effective and damaging: CG that there is a figure who\'s power centers around abstinence was appealing, Jesuit preaching disrupted the way by which society was conducted around sex

+### On the prevalence of technology

+-   AH NM technology was incompatible with European ways
+-   AE Richter claims that European technology was always better and was a drop-in replacement for NM tech
+-   BA infrastructured and trade flourished as established by the Toltecs, BF cities of Cahokia was large and well-supported

+### On the importance of narrative

+-   AC claims that it is necessary to create a common narrative that blends the diversity into one
+-   AB Richter claims impossibility of recovering an Americacentric narrative b/c cannot see through \"their\" (NM\'s) eyes
+-   BB each NM group was a distict nation and not just one large group, and BC storytelling serves at the heart of the continuaunce of tradition

 ## Development